 ERCOT Study:

 ERCOT has identified the following potential actions related to Direct Current (DC) Ties that may adversely affect price formation in the ERCOT wholesale market.
-These issues were identified by ERCOT during discussions related to Nodal Protocol Revision Request (NPRR) 626, Reliability Deployment Price Adder (formerly “ORDC Price Reversal Mitigation Enhancements”), in 2015 and NPRR 768, Revisions to Real-Time On-Line Reliability Deployment Price Adder Categories, in 2016/2017, through stakeholder discussions at several QMWG meetings and the WMS in 2018, and in consideration of written stakeholder comments related to this directive.
+These issues were identified by ERCOT during discussions related to Nodal Protocol Revision Request (NPRR) 626, Reliability Deployment Price Adder (formerly “ORDC Price Reversal Mitigation Enhancements”), in 2015 and NPRR 768, Revisions to Real-Time On-Line Reliability Deployment Price Adder Categories, in 2016/2017, through stakeholder discussions at several QMWG meetings and the WMS in 2018, and in consideration of written stakeholder comments related to this directive. , Consistent with the direction from the PUCT, the changes in OBDRR002 to reflect the impact of RUC resources on the Operating Reserve Demand Curve (ORDC) were implemented in June 2018; however, no such ORDC impact has been implemented for actions described herein related to DC ties since the PUCT directive did not apply to such actions.

 Pricing Issues During Emergencies in ERCOT: